Meet your very own Athletic Trainer.

 A board-certified and licensed Athletic Trainer.

-I have worked in a number of settings with a diverse patient population during my career.
+Worked in several settings with a diverse patient population during my career.

 I love watching my athletes, students, and patients succeed on the court or field and in life.

-My favorite part of being an Athletic Trainer is educating each athlete or patient on their injury.
+My favorite part of being an Athletic Trainer is making sure each athlete or patient understands their injury.

 I’m obsessed with the Indy 500 and all things the month of May.
 Obsessed.

-Growing up in Indianapolis, the Indianapolis Motor Speedway has always been a part of our daily lives.
-I would hear the cars at practice at school all month long.
-School would be cancelled on Carb Day to accommodate traffic.
-The whole city would celebrate all month long.
-I was able to work at the track for 3 summers during college and it prepared me for the very long days that can come as an athletic trainer.
-Race Day is my favorite day of the year, hands down.
-Peonies have become my favorite flower because they bloom in May and my mom would always have a bouquet of them for our after race family get together.
+Growing up in Indianapolis, the Indy 500 was just part of everyday life.
+I’d hear the cars practicing all month at school.
+The entire city celebrated throughout the month of May.
+I worked at the speedway for three summers during college, and it prepared me for the long days that come with being an athletic trainer.
+Race Day is still my favorite day of the year.
+Peonies became my favorite flower too—they bloom in May, and my mom always had a bouquet ready for our family get-together after the race.

 Now, tell me something about you!